yastn/yastn/docs/source/theory/fpeps/basics.rst

 ::

-       # coordinates of the underlying 2D lattice
+       # Coordinates of the underlying 2D lattice

         ----------->
        |